dfaker/SD-latent-mirroring/README.md

   - **90 Degree Rotation** - Rotate 90 degrees clockwise.
   - **180 Degree Rotation** - Rotate 180 degrees
   - **Roll Channels** - Sequentially switch the 'channels' of the latent image for colour variations.
+  - **None** - No mirroring.
+- **X/Y Panning** - shift the latents in the specfied direction by this percentage of the total size every step.
 - **Maximum steps fraction to mirror at** - a decimal percentage representing the maximum step to apply the mirroring on, 0.5 = 50%, stopping at the 10th step out of 20 when 20 steps are used.

 ## Outputs